Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I get dried nail polish off my 98%cotton 2% spandex jeans?
 They are my favorite pair of ripped jeans and I tried the hairspray method, nail polish remover method, and I am currently going to try the Windex method.
-Is there a better way to get it out?
-I haven't washed or dried them yet in the laundry.
-Please help!

 No promises that it will work, but try straight acetone.
 It can be purchased at beauty supply or home improvement stores.
 It is the main ingredient in nail polish remover.

 Get plenty of paper towels or a few old towels. put the stain face down on a towel on a protected surface.
 Pour a little acetone on the back of the stain, press gently with another towel.
 Keep moving to a new spot on the towels or keep replacing the paper towels, and repeat until as much has come out as possible.

 Then pretreat with a stain remover and launder.
 I say no promises it will work, because even though the acetone will remove all the solvents from the polish (the part that makes polish dry hard, shiny, and waterproof) and some of the pigment, but it may not remove all the pigment.

 Pigments by themselves are rather tricky and some like to bond to things more than others.
 But it will lighten the stain considerably.
 At this point you haven't much to lose, either it will come out completely, or it won't.
 Good luck!

 Have you tried the old ice cube trick?
 It's pretty basic but works a treat for globs of chewing gum and dried nail varnish.